How do state and local sales taxes work?

 How do general sales tax rates differ across states?

 Thirty-eight states (including Alaska, which has no statewide tax) allow local governments to impose their own general sales taxes.
-The maximum sales tax rates levied by local governments range from 0.5 percent in Hawaii to 7.5 percent in Alaska.
+The maximum sales tax rates levied by local governments range from 0.5 percent in Hawaii to 8 percent in Colorado.

 What purchases are subject to the general sales tax?